Behind the Scenes of 'Toyz Galore': Sneak Peek into the Pilot Episode "First Day Magic" - Where Retail Meets Teenage Chaos

 Surprise!
 I may have also applied for a job here.
 Turns out they needed someone in the electronics department, and apparently, my resume of “Has beaten every video game ever made” was surprisingly compelling.

 CARISSA BERNGART (16) glides up to them, her artistic eye already cataloging the visual feast around her.
-She’s wearing paint-splattered jeans and a vintage band t-shirt, her curly hair held back with what appears to be a paintbrush.
+Paint-splattered jeans, a vintage band t-shirt, her curly hair held back with a paintbrush.

 CARISSA